 How to Draw Mandala Art for Beginners

-You will require a pencil, fine liners, scale or rulers, eraser, A4 sheets, geometry box, and black fine point pens.
+You will require a pencil, fine liners, scale or rulers, an eraser, A4 sheets, a geometry box, and black fine-point pens.

 Please note that all these things are just requirements to create fantastic mandala art.
 You can still start with a pen or pencil and paper to figure out your designs.